guilhermewerner/chat/README.md

 # Chat

 A simple realtime chat website.
-Made with JavaScript, Socket.io and Bootstrap
+Made with JavaScript, Express, Socket.io and Bootstrap

 ### Requirements